How I Went From 0 to 1,012 Blog Subscribers in 101 Days

 4. Executing My Strategy

-Writing and planning is cool, but nothing really happens if you don’t take action.
+Writing and planning is cool, but nothing happens until you take action.
 I knew what I wanted with my blog and I knew how I was going to achieve it.
 I have always hated planning, so I try to skip it every chance I get, but in this instance I really discovered how much clarity it can bring to whatever I am doing.

 Just knowing what I was going to do and how I was going to do it gave me certainty and confidence to take massive action.
-I basically had everything written down, so I knew the steps I needed to take to make this happen.
+I basically had everything written down, so I knew the steps I needed to take to make progress.

 5. Guest Posting